“Artificial Intelligence” (AI) has become a buzzword in many technologically related discourses in the current times.

 This is beyond the predictive test used in earlier mobile phones, with the suggestions being more relevant to the context and your style.
 Phrases can be written with a simple swipe across the screen.

 Few of the mail apps provide suggestions for subjects and, in many instances, the auto-completion text based on the sentence you are typing.

 Security & surveillance

 The thought of AI does bring notions of it being used for larger-scale surveillance.
 While ethics is a case for debate, it is known that AI is used increasingly in this domain.
 Monitoring the immense feed being transmitted from various cameras and other devices is not only a cumbersome activity but also has its limitations.

 AI uses technologies like face recognition, object and location recognition, etc., to monitor the inputs received and analyze them.

 Banks are one of the domains that have adopted technological inventions sooner than most other fields.
 Banking has now moved on from the need to go to a physical space to conduct the operations from your mobile.

 Banks use AI in many areas, including detecting any fraudulent activity, analyzing the investment trends of customers, providing customer services, etc.

 Have you ever received a notification from a bank when you do a transaction from a new device?
 This is a case of AI being used to detect any potential fraud.
 The notifications received from banks & financial institutions regarding their services and products are examples of AI in understanding your preferences, requirements, and financial strength to suggest relevant products.

-AI is helping humans to become more productive, live better life.
+AI is helping humans to become more productive, and live a better life.
 We should appreciate that instead of considering it as a competition.
 If you are interested in learning or building a career in AI, do check out this resource. 😎